Cinderella (2015 American film): Costumes

 The wedding dress was another difficult project.
 "Creating the wedding dress was a challenge.
 Rather than try to make something even better than the ball gown, I had to do something completely different and simple...
-I wanted the whole effect to be ephemeral and fine, so we went with an extreme-lined shaped bodice with a long train," said Powell.
+I wanted the whole effect to be ephemeral and fine, so we went with an extreme-lined shaped bodice with a long train", said Powell.
 It took 16 people and 550 hours to complete the silk-organza, hand-painted dress.
 While the crew photographed James in the gown, the actress stood too close to an electric heater and the dress caught on fire; the top layer of the dress had to be redone because only one wedding dress was created due to time and budget constraints.

 For the glass slipper, Powell took inspiration from a 1950s shoe she saw in a museum.
 Since glass does not sparkle, they decided to use crystal instead.
 Swarovski partnered with Disney to make the famous shoe.
 Powell went directly to Swarovski headquarters in Austria to meet the product developers.
-It took 6 digital renderings of the shoes until they found the right one for the film.
-Swarovski made eight pairs of crystal shoes for the film, though none were actually wearable.
+It took six digital renderings of the shoes until they found the right one for the film.
+Swarovski made five life-size crystal shoes for the film, though none were actually wearable.
 Consequently, the leather shoes James wore on set had to be digitally altered into crystal.
-Alongside the slipper, Swarovski provided more than 7 million crystals that were used in costumes and 100 tiaras for the ball scene.
+Alongside the slipper, Swarovski provided more than 1.7 million crystals that were used in costumes and 100 tiaras for the ball scene.

 Filming

 Principal photography on Cinderella began on September 23, 2013.
-The film was shot at Pinewood Studios in Buckinghamshire, England, and at various other locations including Hampton Court Palace, Blenheim Palace, Windsor Castle, Cliveden, Old Royal Naval College, and Black Park.
+The film was shot at Pinewood Studios in Buckinghamshire, England, and at various other locations including Hampton Court Palace, Blenheim Palace, Windsor Castle, Cliveden, Old Royal Naval College and Black Park.
 Although the royal palace is mainly computer-generated, it was modeled after the Zwinger in Dresden, Germany.

 Post-production

 Post-production began in December 2013, and was completed in August 2014.
 The finished film was rated PG for "mild thematic elements" by the Motion Picture Association of America.
-In the United Kingdom, the film received a U classification for 'very mild scenes of emotional upset' by the British Board of Film Classification.
+In the United Kingdom, the film received a U classification for "very mild scenes of emotional upset" by the British Board of Film Classification.